ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 prevents a client from receiving an SVCB record that will fail to authenticate because the forwarder's IP address is not in the upstream resolver's Designated Resolver's TLS certificate SAN field.
-A DNS forwarder which already acts as a completely unaware forwarder MAY choose to forward these queries when the operator expects that this does not apply, either because the operator knows that the upstream resolver does have the forwarder's IP address in its TLS certificate's SAN field or that the operator expects clients of the unencrypted DNS resolver to use the SVCB
+A DNS forwarder which already acts as a completely transparent forwarder MAY choose to forward these queries when the operator expects that this does not apply, either because the operator knows that the upstream resolver does have the forwarder's IP address in its TLS certificate's SAN field or that the operator expects clients of the unencrypted DNS resolver to use the SVCB